 Who we are and what we do

-The Queensland Farmers’ Federation (QFF) is the united voice of intensive, semi-intensive and irrigated agriculture in Queensland.
+The Queensland Farmers’ Federation (QFF) is the united voice of intensive and irrigated agriculture in Queensland.
 It is a federation that represents the interests of peak state and national agriculture industry organisations.

 QFF engages in a broad range of economic, social, environmental and regional issues of strategic importance to the productivity, sustainability and growth of the agricultural sector.
 QFF’s mission is to secure a strong and sustainable future for Queensland farmers by representing the common interests of our member organisations.